Art

 The transformation from artist to thinker

-The fifth painting in Alphonse Mucha's 'Slavic Epic': "The Celebration of Svantovit in Rugia" (1912).
+The fifth painting in Alphonse Mucha's 'Slav Epic': "The Celebration of Svantovit in Rugia" (1912).

-View of the installation of Alphonse Mucha's painting cycle 'The Slav Epic' at Moravský Krumlov Castle.
+View of the installation of Alphonse Mucha's pictorial cycle 'The Slav Epic' at Moravský Krumlov Castle.

-The worldwide recognition of Mucha's legacy is relatively recent: in communist Czechoslovakia, his work was considered "ideologically useless," says the great-grandson, to the point that there were plans to destroy the Slavic epic cycle.
+The global recognition of Mucha's legacy is relatively recent: in communist Czechoslovakia, his work was considered "ideologically useless," says his great-grandson, to the point that they considered destroying the Slavic epic cycle.
 "My father hadn't been able to study here under the communist regime and had to leave for England in 1966.
 He met my English mother, and my siblings and I were born and raised there.
 We knew our great-grandfather was an artist, but we didn't expect to be able to return to Prague," recalls the great-grandson.
-The situation changed after the Velvet Revolution of 1968, and the research that began to be carried out revealed the extent to which his work had been undervalued.
-"We have inherited this legacy: protecting works is essential, but so is disseminating them.
-Alphonse believed that art made people a little happier, and that happiness generated goodness.
+The situation changed after the Velvet Revolution of 1968, and the ensuing research revealed the extent to which his work had been undervalued.
+"We have taken up this legacy: protecting the works is fundamental, but so is disseminating them.
+Alphonse believed that art made people a little happier, and that happiness generated kindness.
 If people are kinder, the world becomes a better place," says the great-grandson.

-On the left, the cover and double-page spread of the comic book 'Ninjak #3' by Joe Quesada.
-On the right, a copy of the poster for the cigarette brand Job, by Alphonse Mucha.
+On the left, the cover and double-page spread of the comic 'Ninjak #3' by Joe Quesada.
+On the right, a copy of the Job cigarette poster by Alphonse Mucha.

 A source of inspiration for invisible communities